September 27, 2022

 The Camino dipped back down to the small cove of a beach that I’d visited yesterday evening before dinner, then it turned inland to follow the river as it led away from the ocean.

-Soon, I climbing back up to the top of a headland where small farmhouses and barns were perched.
+Soon, I was climbing back up to the top of a headland where small farmhouses and barns were perched.
 The pungent smell of wet animals and manure emanated from several of the outbuildings, and the farmers were busy caring for their livestock.

 Barely 10 minutes later, I was quickly donning my rain pants once again as the first of the fat drops of water hit my face and arms.
-A storm was imminent, and what’s worse – there would be wind.
+A storm was imminent, and what’s worse, there would be wind.

 As I’d feared yesterday, I was now going to endure the experience of heavy rain and strong, 20 mph winds.
 My umbrella was utterly useless in these conditions, and it was nearly ripped out of my hand the moment I tried to open it.